TGMPA/TGM-Plugin-Activation/README.md

 ## Installation

+1. Head to the [Releases](https://github.com/thomasgriffin/TGM-Plugin-Activation/releases) page and download the latest release zip.
-1. Drop the class file somewhere in your theme hierarchy.
+2. Extract the class file and place it somewhere in your theme hierarchy.
-2. Add a `require_once` call within `functions.php` (or other theme file) referencing the class file.
+3. Add a `require_once` call within `functions.php` (or other theme file) referencing the class file.
-3. Create a function, hooked to `tgmpa_register`, that registers the plugin and configurations.
+4. Create a function, hooked to `tgmpa_register`, that registers the plugin and configurations.

-For steps 2 and 3, it is recommended you view, copy and paste the contents of `example.php` and amend to suit.
+For steps 3 and 4, it is recommended you view, copy and paste the contents of `example.php` and amend to suit.
 The `example.php` file is a model for how you should include the class in your theme.

 *Some important things to note:*